thinkst/canarytools-docs/docs/canarytokens/gmail.md

 ::::: slot details

-These are a collection of endpoints that allow you to insert Canarytoken Mails into every selected Gsuite Gmail address in your organisation.
+These are a collection of endpoints that allow you to insert Canarytoken Mails into every selected G Suite Gmail address in your organisation.

 :::::